afunnydev/tinysociety/content/articles/2018-07-01-off-grid-living-in-a-tiny-house.md

 * If there's space on your property, consider building an in-ground root cellar for storing produce.
 * Try drying or canning your food instead of freezing it.
 * Choose an energy-efficient refrigerator/freezer.
 A few ideas are listed in the Off Grid Appliances section above.
 * In some situations, keeping a 7-day cooler stocked with ice might be sufficient.
+There might come a time, however, that you want more variety or are unable to restock your cooler frequently.
+In these scenarios, having the flexibility to order food online can be a lifesaver.
+Many companies offer a broad range of [delicious prepared meals](https://www.factor75.com/eat/prepared-low-calorie-meal-delivery) that don’t require refrigeration until they’re ready to be cooked.
+It's a convenient way to ensure you have diverse and tasty meals while living off the grid.
 * When planning your garden, choose vegetables that store well, such as onions, potatoes, sweet potatoes, carrots, and squash.

 ![Food conservation](/img/off-grid-tiny-house-living-2.jpg)